d-smith/roll/README.md

 Patterns and some code inspired by Hashicorp vault.

 <pre>
-Currently in PoC status - don't even think about using this is a production situation.
+Currently in PoC status - don't even think about using this in a production situation.
 </pre>

 ### Runtime set up